Baruch Communication Studies Professor and CUNY BA Faculty Mentor Sarah C. Bishop published a new book with Oxford University Press.

 Cheryl Mazzeo hopes to study the relationship between signal transduction, tumor growth and other cellular processes when she enters Einstein as a Ph.D. student in the Biomedical Sciences program in fall 2012, where she has been awarded a substantial scholarship package.

-“I plan to use the knowledge I gain in the classroom to understand the complex situation that has formed in Eastern Europe since the collapse of the Soviet Union, and to help search for solutions.”
+“I plan to use the knowledge I gain to understand the complex situation in Eastern Europe since the collapse of the Soviet Union and to search for solutions.”

-“It is my obligation to understand the sociological issues that impact and are affected by housing, namely, poverty, racism and segregation, classism and capitalism, chronic physical and mental illness, and ex-offender re-integration.”
+“It is my obligation to understand the sociological issues that impact and are affected by housing.”